pantheon-systems/documentation/source/content/guides/getstarted/07-purchase.md

    ![Select Card](../../../images/purchase-select-card.png)

-1. Make sure the details are correct.
+1. Make sure the details are correct, and click the **Place Order** button.

    ![Place order](../../../images/purchase-place-order.png)

-1. Click the **Place Order** button.

 You have purchased your plan, and can now go live!